Ced4Codes/Ced4Codes/README.md

 **`Devops | Cloud | Frontend`**

+<h3>Turning Concept into Impact</h3>
-Turning Concept into Impact I’m diving deep into DevOps and loud Computing, while also building on my background in Frontend Developmen and UI/UX Design.
+I’m diving deep into DevOps and loud Computing, while also building on my background in Frontend Developmen and UI/UX Design.
 This is where I share projects, experiments, and my journey as I grow in tech.
 <p align="left">
    You can find me on
   <a href="https://linkedin.com/in/paclicedric" target="_blank" style="color:#BD93F9; font-weight:bold; text-decoration:none;">